programmfabrik/easydb-custom-data-type-geonames/README.md

 # easydb-custom-data-type-geonames
 Custom Data Type "GEONAMES" for easydb

-This is a plugin for [easyDB 5](http://5.easydb.de/) with Custom Data Type `CustomDataTypeGEONAMES` for references to entities of the [GeoNames geographical database)](<http://www.geonames.org/>).
+This is a plugin for [easyDB 5](http://5.easydb.de/) with Custom Data Type `CustomDataTypeGeonames` for references to entities of the [GeoNames geographical database)](<http://www.geonames.org/>).

 The Plugins uses <http://ws.gbv.de/suggest/geonames/> for the autocomplete-suggestions and [GeoNames database](<http://www.geonames.org/export/JSON-webservices.html>) for additional informations about GeoNames entities.

 ## configuration

-In `CustomDataTypeGEONAMES.config.yml` you can configure:
+In `CustomDataTypeGeonames.config.yml` you can configure:

 * `schema-options`: which [featureclasses] (<http://www.geonames.org/source-code/javadoc/org/geonames/FeatureClass.html>)  are offered for search.
 If a Mapquest-Developer-Key is added, the Plugin shows GeoNames-Entries in a static map.